alexey1607/scalyr-community/guides/zen-and-the-art-of-server-monitoring.md

 Three historical challenges to effective monitoring are a false sense of security, a lack of cohesive tools, and the wrong mindset.
 These are related to one another.

 The false sense of security looks like this:  "I care if my site goes down.
 A ping test will let me know if my site goes down, so all I need is a ping test!"
-(A ping test is a simple monitor that pings your site and alterts accordingly - green = up, red = down.)
+(A ping test is a simple monitor that pings your site and alerts accordingly - green = up, red = down.)

 But a ping test alone won't keep you safe.
 You'll only know about problems once they've spilled over and caused a crash.
 And you'll miss other problems (say, for example, if your site stays up but hackers replace all of your images with pictures of tiny kittens playing tiny violins.)